 Considerable research is ongoing regarding bilateral vestibular loss.

 Another class of research involves mechanisms to stimulate regeneration of hair cells within the inner ear.
 We think that the regeneration projects are more likely to succeed than the prosthesis project, but we think that support of both of these is highly warranted.

-Methods of preventing loss through protective agents and predicting susceptibility to gentamicin through genetic testing are also currently hot topics.
+Methods of preventing loss through protective agents and predicting susceptibility to gentamicin through genetic testing are also topics of interest.

 Help with research efforts is much needed to speed progress in this disorder.
 You may wish to volunteer to be a research subject, to contribute funds for research efforts aimed at treating or preventing ototoxicity, or to contribute your inner ear in the event of your death.
-Donations of the inner ear of individuals with gentamicin toxicity are sorely needed by the National Temporal Bone bank as no usable specimens existed in the collection as of 1999 (Tsuji et al, 1999).
+Donations of the inner ear of individuals with gentamicin toxicity are sorely needed by the National Temporal Bone bank.